rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 Generates release notes for a build or release. the file can be a format of your choice
 * Can be used on any type of Azure DevOps Agents (Windows, Mac or Linux)
 * For releases, uses same logic as Azure DevOps Release UI to work out the work items and commits/changesets associated with the release
+* 3.29.x provide a new array of `inDirectlyAssociatedPullRequests`, this contains PR associated with PR associated commits
 * 3.27.x enriches the PR with associated commits
 * 3.25.x enriches the PR with associated work items references (need to do a lookup into the list of work items to get details see sample template below)
 * 3.24.x adds labels/tags to the PR